SUPLA/supla-device/docs/index.md

 # supla-device documentation

-This documentation covers the **supla-device** SDK/library used to build custom SUPLA-compatible devices.
+**supla-device** is an open-source SDK/library used to build custom SUPLA-compatible devices.

 Use it if you are:
 - building your own firmware for **ESP32 / ESP-IDF** or **Arduino** (Arduino IDE / PlatformIO),